Important Divorce Advice For Women: Seven Things To Keep In Mind

 3. Try to cooperate with your ex-spouse

 Trying to cooperate with your ex-spouse can be beneficial in several ways.
 If you have children, it can ensure that your children's lives will be disrupted as little as possible due to the divorce.
-Being able to work together on issues such as co-custody and child support will be helpful.
+Being able to work together on issues such as child custody and child support will be helpful.
 It can allow you to avoid a drawn-out legal battle while keeping your kids happy and healthy.

 This does not mean that you should not try to get what you deserve.
 Consider hiring a divorce lawyer if you feel that matters are too complicated to sort out on your own.
 You also should not be expected to cooperate with your ex-spouse if he was abusive or negligent to you or your children in any way.
 Keep in mind that there are caveats like this for many pieces of divorce advice.